FerryRiet/SE-Testing/Submissions/Week_39/assign3.md

 ## Assignment Week 3

 Creating a Int list with random integers.
-Time spend on this assignment 20, caused by the concept of unsafe IO. (e.g. monads)
+Time spend on this assignment 20 minutes, caused by the concept of unsafe IO. (e.g. monads)

 ``` Haskell